hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02b-Interact.md

   + flow of program
     + statement executed sequentially from top to bottom
     + modified by statements such as conditional statements or iteration statement
+  + conditional statements: used to execute a unit of code only if a condition is evaluated as `true`

 + Block statement
   + a simple statement allowing to group a set of statements wrapped in curly braces`{` & `}`